 Once the big day rolls around, there are a few things you need to do.
 Read on to discover what to do and when, or take a look at our infographic for more detail on all the ways The Student Room can help you on A-level results day.

 1. Check your status on TrackHas your firm choice already confirmed your place?
-This information should be available from about 8am on results day morning but is can often be busy or slow, so you might need to be patient.
+This information should be available from about 8am on results day morning but Track can often be busy or slow, so you might need to be patient.

 Bear in mind that you might be accepted by your firm even if you haven't achieved the exact terms of your offer.
 You can find more information in our guide to using UCAS Track on results day.